mmmorris1975/aws-runas/docs/ec2-metadata.md

 ![Metadata Service Browser Interface MFA Dialog](/assets/images/metadata-web-mfa.png)

-The 'Refresh Now' is not used as part of the normal workflow in the browser interface.
+The 'Refresh Now' button is not used as part of the normal workflow in the browser interface.
 It is provided as a way to force a refresh of the credentials used for the role.
-After clicking this button, you will be required to re-submit the current MFA code for the active profile, if the role requires the use of MFA.
+After clicking this button, you will be required to re-submit the current current MFA code for the active profile, if the role requires the use of MFA.
 If MFA is not required, a new set of credentials will be obtained with no other intervention required.